badetitou/badetitou.github.io/misc/_posts/2020-11-30-Testing pharo with github actions.md

 Thus, if the Pharo image evolves, our build will evolve with it.

 Note that we have also changed the way to update the release.
-Indeed, the *Update Release* automatically creates a release and upload the last version of the zip file.
+Indeed, the *Update Release* automatically creates a release and uploads the last version of the zip file.

 {% raw %}